saurabh2mishra/airflow-chesdata-analysis/README.md

 ## **Project Description**

-The Chapel Hill expert surveys estimate party positioning on European integration, ideology and policy issues for national parties in various European countries.
+The Chapel Hill expert surveys estimates party positioning on European integration, ideology and policy issues for national parties in various European countries.

 32 EU countries and 277 political parties' data were collected to show a trend from 1999 to 2019.
 Chapel hill expert survey(CHES) is the longest-running and most extensive expert survey on political parties in Europe.